etalab-ia/knowledge-base/_sources/piaf/reader/report_january.md

 "experiment_name": ["rr_20210420"]
 ```
 - Transformers reader with "etalab-ia/camembert-base-squadFR-fquad-piaf" model
-- The embedding retriever is using the following model : https://huggingface.co/distilbert-base-multilingual-cased
+- The embedding retriever is using the following model: https://huggingface.co/distilbert-base-multilingual-cased

-Each question of the dataset is queried to the Pipeline and we verify the Pipeline answer vs the answer annotated in full_spf_squad.
+Each question of the dataset is queried to the Pipeline, and we verify the Pipeline answer vs the answer annotated in full_spf_squad.

 ## Results
 ### Accuracy